RedstoneMaster011/CR20-Pro-Firmware-3DPC-master-UPDATED/help.md

 ## Level the Bed Before Every Print

+Heat the nozzle to 200 C and the bed to 60 C. Then

 Always complete one BLTouch bed-leveling cycle immediately before every print.
 This gives the firmware a fresh compensation mesh for the current bed position and temperature.

 Use either of these methods: